TriplePlay: Enhancing Federated Learning with CLIP for Non-IID Data and Resource Efficiency: Background Study

 \subsection{Pretrained Vision-Language Models}

-The pretrained Models (e.g., Vision-Language models) are distinguished by their ability to concurrently learn from vast datasets containing both images and their corresponding textual descriptions.
-A notable feature of these models is their zero-shot prediction capabilities, where they can accurately infer information or classify images they have never encountered during training.
-One of the pioneering models in this area, CLIP \cite{radford2021learning} utilizes paired image and text encoders primarily for tasks like image classification and retrieval.
-Similarly, the ALIGN model \cite{jia2021scaling} focuses on training visual and language representations using large collections of images paired with noisy alt-text data.
-Further developments have seen models like BLIP \cite{li2022blip} which not only understand but also generate vision-language content, emphasizing the use of refined captions.
-FLAVA \cite{singh2022flava} represents a leap towards learning from both paired and unpaired images and text, integrating both multimodal and unimodal encoders for a comprehensive representation.
-SimVLM \cite{wang2021simvlm} simplifies the model training process through the use of large-scale weak supervision alongside a novel prefix language modeling objective.
-Extensions of the CLIP model to accommodate multilingual text encoding, such as AltCLIP \cite{chen2023altclip}, and domain-specific adaptations like FashionCLIP \cite{chia2022contrastive} and PLIP \cite{huang2023visual}, showcase the versatility and adaptability of these models to various datasets and objectives.
-Other applications include domain-specific visual embedding generation \cite{wang2023fashionvqa, du2024domain, wang2024grammar, lian2024recai, gouidis2024fusing, li2023igg}, semantic segmentation \cite{sun2024training, wang2024llm, wei2024lasagna, cha2023learning, yun2023ifseg}, object detection through knowledge distillation \cite{li2023object, park2024localized, 10633382, kang2024knowledge, imteaj2023fedmdp}, and the adaptation of CLIP for personalized supervised learning \cite{guo2023pfedprompt, yeh2023meta, cho2023promptstyler, yan2023clip, chen2024feddat}.
-This evolution of pretrained Vision-Language Models showcases the dynamic synergy between visual and textual data and paves the way for more efficient, and versatile AI systems capable of understanding and generating human-like perceptions of the world.
+The pretrained Vision-Language Models (VLMs) are one type of large language models which are pretrained with extensive and diverse datasets consisting of visual images and their corresponding textual descriptions.
+One of the significant features of VLM is its capability of zero-shot task, where the VLM can classify or infer information from images that it never been exposed to.
+One such state-of-the-art model is CLIP \cite{radford2021learning}, which uses embedded image and text encoders to perform image classification or information retrieval.
+Another model named ALIGN \cite{jia2021scaling}, perform training on visual and text representation tailoring large image samples paired with noisy alt-text data.
+Besides, BLIP \cite{li2022blip} is another VLM that can generate vision-language content focusing on the refined captions.
+FLAVA \cite{singh2022flava} proposed a strategy to learn from both paired and unpaired visual and textual data and combines both unimodal and multimodal encoders for a comprehensive representation.
+Moreover, SimVLM \cite{wang2021simvlm} aims to reduce the training complexity by applying a large-scale weak supervision with a prefix language modeling.
+Further, several efforts are seen that extended the CLIP model to support multilingual text encoding, such as AltCLIP \cite{chen2023altclip}, and domain-specific adaptations like FashionCLIP \cite{chia2022contrastive} and PLIP \cite{huang2023visual}.
+VLMs has the potential to adapt considering various datasets and objectives, such as VLMs can be used in various applications, including domain-specific visual embedding generation \cite{wang2023fashionvqa, du2024domain, wang2024grammar, lian2024recai, gouidis2024fusing, li2023igg}, semantic segmentation \cite{sun2024training, wang2024llm, wei2024lasagna, cha2023learning}, object detection through knowledge distillation \cite{li2023object, park2024localized, 10633382, kang2024knowledge, imteaj2023fedmdp}, robustness and security \cite{hossain2024securing, hossain2024sim}, and the adaptation of CLIP for personalized supervised learning \cite{guo2023pfedprompt, yeh2023meta, cho2023promptstyler, yan2023clip, chen2024feddat}.
+This evolution and rapid advancements of pretrained VLMs paves the way to develop multimodal AI systems that can understand and generate human-life perceptions with the synergy between visual and textual data.